 Office Hours on Tuesday, July 4, 2017 are cancelled.

 New materials about scholarly publishing, fair use of images in publications, open access requirements for scholarly publications and permissions for third party materials have been add to the Faculty Tab with updated headings and materials.

 The Association of Art Museum Directors has posted new fair use guidelines for the use of images of in-copyright artworks online.
-See Guidelines for the Use of Copyright Materials and Works of Art by Art Museums
+This latest version is dated March 24, 2017 and replaces previous versions already posted.
+See Guidelines For the Use of Copyrighted Materials and Works of Art by Art Museums

 Building Your Reading List